baorlys/BaoLy-YPP3/Database design/8WeekSQLChallenge/Markdown/Case Study #2 - Pizza Runner.md

 WHERE pickup_time != 'null'
 ```

-1. What was the average speed for each runner for each delivery and do you notice any trend for these values?
+**6 - What was the average speed for each runner for each delivery and do you notice any trend for these values?**

 ```sql
 SELECT